Arrow BOOK

 Who this treatment helps

-PRP may be considered for people with:
+PRP for sports injuries may be considered for people with:

 • Tendon related pain that has not improved with appropriate rehabilitation